Brain surgeon charged with child sex abuse gives up license

 SAN FRANCISCO (AP) — A California brain surgeon has agreed to give up his state medical license while he faces charges of sexually abusing children.

-Dr. James Kohut agreed to the suspension and other conditions including electronic monitoring in exchange for bail.
+Dr. James Kohut agreed to the suspension, electronic monitoring and staying off the internet in addition to other conditions in exchange for bail, according to court documents.

-A judge on Monday agreed that Kohut could be released on bail but said he will set the amount later and that Kohut will remain jailed until at least June 28.
+A judge on Monday agreed to release Kohut on bail.
+But he said he will set the amount at a June 28 hearing and the doctor will remain in custody until then.

-California medical board spokesman Cassandra Hockenson said Tuesday the agency was prepared to suspend Kohut’s medical license if he was released and still licensed to practice medicine.
+Kohut was arrested on May 14 and charged with 10 counts of sex abuse.
+In unsuccessfully arguing against bail, prosecutors say the doctor sought to impregnate women to create more victims, though there’s no evidence he succeeded.

 Most Read Stories